 576 SCRA 262 – Mercantile Law – Intellectual Property – Law on Copyright – Must-Carry Rule

-Philippine Multi-Media System Inc (PMSI) is a signal provider which has cable and satellite services.
+Philippine Multi-Media System, Inc. (PMSI) is a signal provider which has cable and satellite services.
 It is providing its satellite services through Dream Broadcasting System.
 PMSI has its “Free TV” and “Premium Channels”.
-The Free TV includes ABS-CBN, GMA-7 and other local networks.
-The premium channels include AXN, Jack TV, etc which are paid by subscribers before such channels can be transmitted as feeds to a subscriber’s TV set which has been installed with a Dream satellite.
+The Free TV includes ABS-CBN, GMA-7, and other local networks.
+The premium channels include AXN, Jack TV, etc which were paid by subscribers before such channels can be transmitted as feeds to a subscriber’s TV set which has been installed with a Dream satellite.

 ABS-CBN is a television and broadcasting corporation.
 It broadcasts television programs by wireless means to Metro Manila and nearby provinces, and by satellite to provincial stations through Channel 2 and Channel 23.
 The programs aired over Channels 2 and 23 are either produced by ABS-CBN or purchased from or licensed by other producers.
 ABS-CBN also owns regional television stations which pattern their programming in accordance with perceived demands of the region.
 Thus, television programs shown in Metro Manila and nearby provinces are not necessarily shown in other provinces.

 In May 2002, ABS-CBN sued PMSI for allegedly engaging in rebroadcasting and thereby infringing on ABS-CBN’s copyrights; that the transmission of Channels 2 and 23 to the provinces where these two channels are not usually shown altered ABS-CBN’s programming for the said provinces.
 PMSI argued that it is not infringing upon ABS-CBN’s copyrights because it is operating under the “Must-Carry Rule” outlined in NTC (National Telecommunications Commission) Circular No. 4-08-88.